marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 On the way through the experiment, LIONESS experiment handle all kind of possible dropout issues, which are described in the following.

+.. note:: On dropout participants receive different standard messages, which can be customized in the paramters.
+For all list of all messages see also :ref:`here <Reference manual>`.
+All messages refer to the terminology HIT which is a task on Amazon MTurk.

 a) Internet Explorer
 ---------------------

+LIONESS experiment (and many other modern web applications) do not support the Internet Explorer as it is outdated.
+Experimenters should inform their participants that they cannot participate if the use the Internet Explorer.
+If participants use the Internet Explorer, they are informed that they cannot participate in the experiment.

+.. attention:: As indicated in our HIT text on MTurk, our HIT does **not** support Microsoft Internet Explorer.
+Please return this HIT.
+We apologise for any inconvenience caused.

 b) Task not active
 -------------------